erikgraa/azure-local-releases/README.md

 ## ✍ Blog post

-See the related blog post at https://blog.graa.dev/AzureLocal-Releases for use cases.
+See the related blog post at https://blog.graa.dev/AzureLocal-Releases for possible use cases.

 ## 🌳 Repository